rtaylor02/git-master/docs/installation-and-setup.md

 ```
 git config --list --show-origin
 ```
-To edit your git configuration using Visual Code (arbitrary), enter the full path into the command below.
-E.g. ~/.config is the path:
+To edit your git configuration using Visual Code (arbitrary), enter the full path as the parameter:
 ```
 code ~/.gitconfig
 ```
+> In the sample above, the location of the configuration file is ~/.config.
 Alternatively, you can modify .gitconfig file via CLI if you know the elements to set.
 E.g. to change username and email address:
 ```
 git config --global user.name "Rod Taylor"